moythry119/postGreSQLReplicationSetup/README.md

 passwd: all authentication tokens updated successfully.
 ```
 #### Following is for only Master Machine
 Before proceeding further, we need to initiliaze the initdb database which is responsible for creating a new PostgreSQL cluster.
+A cluster is a group or collection of several databases that are managed by a cluster.